Thesis presentation

 is researching issues related to usable privacy and usable security within ATHENE, especially in the context of smart cities, smart homes, and autonomous vehicles.
 Dr. Nina Gerber

-is a member of the user privacy and trust awareness graduate program (Graduiertenkolleg der Nutzendensensibiliserung für Privacy und Trust).
+is a member of the Research Training Group for User Sensitization for Privacy and Trust.
 She is researching design options for a mobile privacy assistant.
-Alina Stöver, M.Sc.
+Sara Hahn, M.Sc.